 Then we visited the shop of his wife (Lakshmi finished university in London), with sari clothing.
 I loved it but I know that the women living in our cold climate would like it less.

 On the way back, at the request of one of the journalists, a friend of the Papa’s family, we went to the demonstration supporting the culture and history of Tamil, which the central government is fighting with.

 All in white clothes struggled through the crowds of people and cordons of police with wooden bats, we were the only white people in the full sense of this word.

 When we arrived at the main stage in the middle of the crowd, we called mad enthusiasm and cheering crowds.
 It was as if The Beatles appeared on the stage!!!

 As the first microphone got our mentor, who recited in previously learned Tamil formula.

 The crowd roared with delight.
-Then our companion, Polish actor got the microphone and recited like a Caesar, "We are supporting the culture of Tamiland and Tamiland people.
+Then our companion, a Polish actor got the microphone and recited like a Caesar, "We are supporting the culture of Tamiland and Tamiland people.
 Be United.
 Don’t give up! "

 Our colleague felt like a fish in the water, like any good artist who has established an emotional connection with the audience.
 Then I spoke one Tamil sentence, causing modest applause, but it was enough that I picked up the banner, which I previously got, and the crowd again roared with delight.